Vemund1999/evolutionary_parameter_tuning/README.md

 # About project
-This project showcases use of a simple evolutionary algorithm for parameter uning of XGBoost and Random Forest from scikit-learn.
+This project showcases use of a simple genetic algorithm for parameter uning of XGBoost and Random Forest from scikit-learn.

-The following evolutionary algorithm was used:
+The following genetic algorithm was used:

 ![bilde](https://github.com/user-attachments/assets/f6bbd14a-1c4b-43bf-9cc3-f851a3a1d814)